Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 Which I respect.

 It wasn’t always that way.
-It used to be if you posted from your business page, nearly all your fans would see your content.
+It used to be if you posted relevant content from your business page, nearly all your fans would see your content.

 Then came the algorithm that sorted content.

-Here’s the thing: people go to Facebook for many reasons — to reconnect with old friends, to share pictures of their kids with family, to connect with like-minded people, to grow their personal brand, and to look for businesses to purchase from.
+Here’s the thing: people go to this social media platform for many reasons — to reconnect with old friends, to share pictures of their kids with family, to connect with like-minded people, to grow their personal brand, and to look for businesses to purchase from.

-Facebook remains the most used social media site among users in every age bracket, but to leverage it effectively, you have to figure out how to make it work for your brand.
+Facebook remains the most used social media site among users in every age bracket, but to leverage it effectively, you have to figure out how to make this social networking platform to grow your business.

 The first step to getting the most out of Facebook is understanding what the Facebook algorithm is and how it works.